 30-35% of babies born today are born via c-section.
 That is both emergency and planned or repeat c-sections.
 I don’t know anyone who likes it or came out thinking it was the “easy” way to birth their bundle of joy.
-However when it’s what you gotta do, it’s what you gotta do.
-Here is my best advice if you find yourself under the knife in a freezing surgery room, waiting nervously for the cries of your c-section delivered baby.
+However, when it’s what you gotta do, it’s what you gotta do.

 1. Movement is your friend

-shortly after surgery you may get several hours to let anesthesia wear off, but very soon to the new mom who feels like she was just run over by a semi, the doctors and nurses will want you to move.
+Shortly after surgery, you may get several hours to let the anesthesia wear off, but very soon to the new mom who feels like she was just run over by a semi, the doctors and nurses will want you to move.
 To try to walk.
-And at that point in time it sounds like the worst thing you could ever do.
-But in reality it exactly what your body needs.
+And at that point in time, it sounds like the worst thing you could ever do.
+But in reality, it is exactly what your body needs.
 Blood flow is the name of the game here, the more often you can get muscles moving and blood flowing the faster you heal.

 As you move further out from the actual surgery, use those muscles that were cut.
-One of the best things I found was to early on even a week or 2 weeks out from surgery, was I would lay in bed and simply tighten my abdominal muscles.
-Do not do sit-up’s or crunches just tighten them and release while in a laying position for 10-15 repetitions several times a day.
-This also helps to get blood flowing to where the healing needs to be.
+One of the best things I found was to, early on even a week or 2 weeks out from surgery, lay in bed and simply tighten the abdominal muscles.
+Do not do sit-ups or crunches just tighten them and release while in a laying position for 10-15 repetitions several times a day.
+This also helps to get the blood flowing to where the healing needs to be.
 The more healthy blood flow the faster the healing.

 2. Compression is key

-Then after swelling has gone down and you can move around a bit more comfortably, the absolute best c-section support tool out there is the Abdomend C-section recovery kit .
-This thing is the support need for exactly c-section patient needs.
-Other post-pregnancy girdles or belly wraps often put a lot of pressure and therefore pain on the incision site and don’t help at all.
+Then after the swelling has gone down and you can move around a bit more comfortably, the absolute best c-section support tool out there was the Abdomend C-section Recovery Kit.
+I say was because it is basically impossible to find anymore (except maybe used on eBay).
+Most post-pregnancy girdles or belly wraps often are far too short and end exactly where your incision might be and put a lot of pressure and therefore pain on the incision site and don’t help at all.

-Then lastly you will want these awesome c-section recovery underwear are made to be able to use as your recovery continues past the first several weeks.
+Then lastly you will want these awesome c-section recovery underwear, which is made to be able to use as your recovery continues past the first several weeks.
 They continue with the compression on the incision site, along with silicone to help heal the skin and reduce scarring.
 These are great because they help provide support without the bulk.
-And the support may be need for quite some time.
-I was not much of a fan of the high-waist kind, however they do a great job at support.
+And the support may be a need for quite some time.
+I was not much of a fan of the high-waist kind, however, they do a great job at support.
 I absolutely recommend every mama going through c-section recovery to get a few pairs of these!

 3. Bone broth For healing

-I am a big fan of bone broth!
-Bone broth is one of those things that helps your body to get the nutrients that it needs including amino acids which speeds recovery and healing.
-Check out this site for more on bone broth, and how to make it, it’s super easy, so no worries there.
-Regularly consuming bone broth to will be one of the best things you can do for yourself nutritionally to speed the recovery process.
+Internal healing after a c-section is so very important, and bone broth is one of those ancient secrets to healing and recovery.
+Bone broth helps your body to get the nutrients that it needs including amino acids which speed recovery and healing.
+Check out this site for more on bone broth, and how to make it (it’s super easy, so no worries there).
+Regularly consuming bone broth will be one of the best things you can do for yourself nutritionally to speed up the recovery process.